oddbird/oddleventy/content/blog/2023/contain-root.md

 ) }}

 But when we add containment,
-our non-default overflow no longer propagates.
+our non-default overflow no longer propagates:
-This is very clearly a browser bug:

 {{ embed.codepen(
   id='xxQdWWB',